PsyTeachR/mcs-conv/docs/appendix-0.md

 </div>

 * Check that your value for `d_orig` is correct, without using the solution, by typing your `d_orig` value to two decimal places in the box.
 Include the sign, e.g. -1.23.
-The box will go green if you are correct. <input class='solveme nospaces' size='10' data-answer='["-7.39"]'/>
+The box will go green if you are correct. <input class='webex-solveme nospaces' size='10' data-answer='["-7.39"]'/>

 The above steps have created a pipeline of five functions to get one value.
 Nice!
 We now need to turn this into a function because we are going to be permuting the data set (specifically the grouping labels) and re-calculating the difference many, many times.